 Currently we estimate this to be on 31 January 2020.

 Back to Top

 A Guide to A4 Copier and Printer Paper

-A4 Copier & Printer Paper - A Guide
+A4 Printer Paper

 The present-day A and B size system was first developed at the end of the 18th century in France.
 It was introduced to Germany as a DIN standard in 1922, and by 1975 so many people were using the German system that it was established as an ISO standard.

 The less common B series consists of sheet sizes with an area the geometric mean of adjacent A series sizes: B1 is between A0 and A1 in area, B2 between A1 and A2, and so on.
-GSM or grams per square metre (g/m²) is the standard measurement of paper density.
-80gsm is the density of typical office paper.

 A4 Copier and Printer Paper Frequently Asked Questions

 Is copier and printer paper suitable for printing photographs?